pimutils/vdirsyncer/docs/claws-mail.md

 # vdirsyncer with Claws Mail

-First of all, you must know that you can **not** edit CardDav contacts only **watch** CardDav contacts with Claws-Mail
+First of all, Claws-Mail only supports **read-only** functions for vCards.

 ## Preparation
-First of al you need to install vdirsyncer, for that look [here](https://vdirsyncer.pimutils.org/en/stable/installation.html).
+We need to install vdirsyncer, for that look [here](https://vdirsyncer.pimutils.org/en/stable/installation.html).
 Then we need to create some folders:

-    mkdir -p ~/.vdirsyncer/status
+    mkdir ~/.vdirsyncer
     mkdir ~/.contacts

 ## Configuration